 +86 21 6590 7290

 Up until the skatepark at Guangzhou Town Sports Center opened two years ago, SMP Skatepark laid the claim as the world’s largest skatepark for nearly 10 years.
 Extending across more than 147,000 square feet of skateable space, including over 48,000 square feet of bowl area and a 170-foot long vertical ramp.
-It also holds a competition area with stadium seating for up to 5,000.
+In addition, it has a competition area with stadium seating for up to 5,000.

 Unit 23 Skatepark